univention/univention-corporate-server/doc/manual/central-management-umc/umc.rst

 Installation of most of the applications in the Univention App Center requires a personalized license key.
 UCS core edition licenses can be converted by clicking :guilabel:`Request a new license`.
-The current license key is sent to Univention and the updated key returned to a specified e-mail address within a few minutes.
+The current license key is sent to Univention and the updated key returned to a specified email address within a few minutes.
 The new key can be imported directly.
 The conversion does not affect the scope of the license.